Tom McGimpsey, Chair

 At Guild, Commissioner Stich has led work around college pathways, credit for workplace training, and innovations in student support.
 She has years of experience in public/private partnerships, curriculum development, instruction and career and academic advising in the K-12 and higher education sectors, both as an educator and operator.
 She believes deeply in the power of education as a first-generation college student herself.

 Prior to founding Guild, Commissioner Stich started her career as a middle school and elementary school teacher at Aspire East Palo Alto Charter School and is a Teach for America alum.
 She spent multiple years leading student services and program operations, building honors programs in community colleges across the country.
 She and Guild Education have received multiple accolades including Fast Company’s World’s Most Innovative Companies List, Forbes 30 under 30, and EBN’s Top Benefit Technology Innovator.
-She currently serves on the Board of Directors for B Local Colorado.
 She is an alumna of Stanford, Stanford Graduate School of Business, and Stanford Graduate School of Education.

 Commissioner Stich was appointed by Gov. Polis in July 2019 to serve through July 1, 2022 as a Democratic resident from the 1st Congressional District.